 Dodd-Frank Act Two-Year Anniversary

 As we approach the two-year anniversary of the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank), it’s worth pausing for a moment to take stock of how it has already influenced the financial services and banking industries, and what may lie ahead.
 Today, its full impact remains to be seen – financial services institutions are still grappling with the enormity and complexity of the 2,300-page law.
-And regulators from numerous federal agencies are still writing many of the rules that are anticipated to affect different corners of the industry, which may contribute to uncertainty.
+And federal regulators are still writing many of the rules that will affect different corners of the industry, contributing to continued uncertainty.
+Even though many of the rules are just now becoming final and with many more to be written, the impact of the legislation can be felt in areas such as stress testing.

-For financial services executives working to understand where they should be focusing when it comes to derivatives issues in the age of Dodd-Frank, here are five important observations.
+For banking executives working to understand where they should be focusing when it comes to stress testing issues in the age of Dodd-Frank, here are five important observations.

 Because there’s a lot more to know about the Dodd-Frank Act, these takeaways are presented as part of a series of issue-focused insights into the impact of this legislation.
-In the coming days, Deloitte will release a more in-depth look at the law’s potential implications in other areas such as the Volcker Rule and living wills.
-Deloitte has released takeaways on compensation, stress testing, and consumer protection.
-For more information, please visit us at Financial Regulatory.
+In the coming days, Deloitte will release a more in-depth look at the law’s potential implications in other areas such as consumer protection, derivatives, the Volcker rule, and living wills.
+For more information, please visit us at Financial Regulatory Reform.

 To learn more, please contact: